Future Classic Bike Insurance

 Will being a future classic make any difference to my quote?

 Maybe not.
 Underwriters will know the market value of the bikes they are insuring.
-If you think your future classic is worth more than an average equivalent model for whatever reason, you'll need to speak with the broker to see if an agreed value can be applied - although this is typically something applied to classic motorcycle policies rather than future classics.
+If you think your future classic is worth more than an average equivalent model for whatever reason, you'll need to speak with the broker to see if an agreed value can be applied - although this is typically something applied to classic bike insurance policies rather than future classics.

 It’s an issue of semantics rather than insurance.
 Your quote will be determined by the same risk attribution model and calculations (based on your individual circumstances) that are applied to any other bike.

 This trend for segmentation has amplified in recent times.
 Brokers who appear on the top of page 1 in Google have a huge advantage over their competition.
 And because bikers search for different phrases when looking for a motorbike quote, brokers seek to capitalise on this and try to appear on as many of the more popular search terms as they can.
-Just as “adventure bike insurance” is a keyword which has seen an increase in searches over the last few years, so too is “future classic bike insurance”.
-Brokers respond by turning their lead generation efforts towards this, and could just be increasing reach rather than offering a unique or bespoke product for future classic motorcycles.

 As all brokers differ on their definition of future, modern, classic or vintage bikes, it can pay to check with them directly.
 If you are only interested in achieving the lowest price insurance for your future classic, don’t care about how the bike is classified and aren’t looking for benefits associated with full on classic bike policies, simply compare insurance for your future classic using a comparison service.